David-Reset/Concrete-Structures-Constructability-Framework/tools/evidence-rating-rubric.md

 > **The name is doing a job.** It tells a reader exactly how far to lean: *believe the direction, sanity-check the number.* Do not let a later reviewer rename it back to something that sounds like a grade — it is not a grade, it is an instruction.

 ### `indicative` — *plausible, but the evidence is about something else*
-**The evidence base is not on point.** The claim rests on **adjacent** or **analogous** sources — however strong their grade — or the only on-point support is Grade C.
+**The evidence base is not on point.** The claim rests on **adjacent** or **transferred** sources — however strong their grade — or the only on-point support is Grade C.

 The direction here is *plausible* rather than proven — that is the line between this level and `directional`.
 The reasoning is sound, but nothing directly evidences the proposition the reader acts on, so the entry is carried by inference.

 ### `reasoned` — *practitioner judgement, published so the gap is visible*
-Rests mainly on **Grade C**: practitioner judgement, trade guidance, or loosely analogous material, with nothing on point to confirm it.
+Rests mainly on **Grade C**: practitioner judgement, trade guidance, or loosely related material, with nothing on point to confirm it.
 The call is essentially asserted.

 > **A `reasoned` entry can still be published live, and should be.** Publishing it is what makes the gap visible and invites the measurement, source or field experience that would raise it. `reasoned` is an open invitation to supply evidence, not a failing grade and not a bar to release.
 A maintainer may publish at `reasoned`, or research further and publish higher.
 >